Lennox and Addington County: Historical evolution

 In 1821, the newly surveyed township of Kaladar was added to the counties.

 In 1845, the counties regained their separate identities, but still remained united for electoral purposes.
 The newly surveyed township of Anglesea was added to Addington at that time.

 Fredericksburgh Township had been settled in 1784, and officially separated into North Fredericksburgh and South Fredericksburgh in 1857.

 At the beginning of 1850, Midland District was abolished, and the United Counties of Frontenac, Lennox and Addington replaced it for municipal and judicial purposes.
-In 1860, Lennox and Addington were formally amalgamated as the "County of Lennox and Addington", and declared to be the junior county in the United Counties.
-The townships of Effingham, Abinger, Ashby and Denbigh were added to the County at the same time.
+In 1860, Lennox and Addington were formally amalgamated as the County of Lennox and Addington, and declared to be the junior county in the United Counties.
+The townships of Effingham, Abinger, Ashby and Denbigh were added to the county at the same time.

-Upon the dissolution of the United Counties at the beginning of 1865, the County became separate for all purposes.
+Upon the dissolution of the United Counties at the beginning of 1865, the county became separate from Frontenac for all purposes.

-In the late 1990s, the County's municipalities were reorganized to form the town of Greater Napanee and the townships of Addington Highlands, Loyalist, and Stone Mills.
+In the late 1990s, the county's municipalities were reorganized to form the town of Greater Napanee and the townships of Addington Highlands, Loyalist, and Stone Mills.